-At a minimum, the Confidentiality Agreement must require the employee(s) or other person(s) acting on behalf of the PO to notify the PO at the first reasonable opportunity and in accordance with the Policy, Procedures, and Practices for Privacy Breach Management and/or the Policy, Procedures, and Practices for Information Security Breach Management, if the employee(s) or other person(s) acting on behalf of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the privacy or information security policies, procedures, and practices implemented by the PO.
+At a minimum, the Confidentiality Agreement must require the employee(s) or other person(s) acting on behalf of the PO to notify the PO at the first reasonable opportunity and in accordance with the Policy, Procedures, and Practices for Privacy Breach Management and/or the Policy, Procedures, and Practices for Information Security Breach Management, if the employee(s) or other person(s) acting on behalf of the PO breaches or believes that there may have been a breach of the Confidentiality Agreement, or if the employee(s) or other person(s) acting on behalf of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO breaches or believes that there may have been a breach of the PO.

 - outline the consequences of a breach of the agreement and must address the manner in which compliance with the Confidentiality Agreement will be enforced, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance with the Confidentiality Agreement will be audited - address the manner in which compliance will be audited - 7.
-Log of Executed Confidentiality Agreements with Employees and Other Persons Acting on Behalf of the Prescribed Organization name of the employee(s) or other person(s) acting on behalf of the PO
+Log of Executed Confidentiality Agreements with Employees and Other Persons Acting on Behalf of the Prescribed Organization